Diy Paper Leaves and Grasses

-Making your foliage ahead of time is always a good idea but that’s only feasible if you have storage room.
-Being paper, they need to be stored in ways that would prevent them from being crushed.
-I use sheets of craft styrofoam hung on the wall like large peg boards.
+Making your foliage ahead of time is always a good idea.
+But that’s only feasible if you have suitable storage.
+Being paper, they need to be stored in ways that would prevent them from getting crushed.
+I use sheets of craft styrofoam hung on the wall like large pegboards.

 Laminated and painted newsprint; my effort to capture the colors of fading grass.

-When working with different materials, it’s only a matter of time before they cross paths and/or end up as mixed media.
-The fabric foliage below was made with strips of frayed fabric rolled unto wooden skewers and marshmallow sticks.
+When working with different materials, it’s only a matter of time before they cross paths or end up as mixed media.
+The fabric foliage below was made with strips of frayed fabric rolled onto wooden skewers and marshmallow sticks.

 How to make tassels with fabric has detailed information on how to fray fabric strips.

 Made with loose weave fabric, jute and synthetic burlap.

 For a quick change in decor; or when you have to deliver orders in a short time, paper leaves and grasses are a good place to start.
 Think of them as elements that unify bouquets and flower arrangements; not as a base or something that fills the gap.

 Create your paper foliage like a little black dress you could accessorize but works perfectly on its own.
 That will make the difference.